 Located about 40 minutes away from the Town of Banff, Lake Louise is an excellent place to stay.
 There aren’t many hotel options here, and there is only one hotel option on Lake Louise herself.

 The Fairmont Chateau Lake Louise is another iconic Fairmont property on Lake Louise and one of the best places to stay in Banff.
-However, to book a stay here, expect to pay top dollar for location, especially peak summer when the rates can go as high as $800-$1000 a night.
+However, to book a stay here, expect to pay top dollar for location, especially peak summer when the rates can go as high as $1500 a night.

-There are a few other hotels near Lake Louise on Lake Louise road that offer close access to the lake but at a fraction of the cost of the Fairmont.
+There are a few other hotels near Lake Louise on Lake Louise Road that offer close access to the lake but at a fraction of the cost of the Fairmont.
 The Paradise Lodge and Bungalows, as well as the Lake Louise Inn, are good options.

 Where to Stay in Lake Louise?